An Easy Way to Set Partition as Active or Inactive

 Step 4: Then, we will enter its main interface.
 Here, we will discover that a wrong partition is marked as active.
 So, we need to select that partition and choose "Set Inactive" from the left action pane.

 Step 5: Then, we should select the system partition C:, and click on "Set Active".
+Please be careful and find the correct system partition which may have a different or the same drive letter with what we see in Windows OS.
 At last, we need to click on "Apply" to save the changes.

 After all these steps, we need to reboot the computer and enter the BIOS setting to set the computer to boot from the system disk.
 As long as there are no other problems, our computer will run normally.